3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 **fallbackvalue**:

-If this attribute is set, any undefined result MUST be evaluated as the value.
+Any undefined result MUST be evaluated as the value.

 ### 4.2.2 Color element